 Most individuals would not want their high school senior to have access to a large sum of money.
 Similarly, even older children might have proven themselves incapable of handling money responsibly due to general poor money management skills; a drug, alcohol, or gambling addiction; or mental illness.

 The solution to both of these situations is to leave the money to a living trust where the funds can be spent on behalf of the heirs, but the heirs do not actually receive unfettered access to the funds until they reach a specified age (many people make equal distributions at the ages of 25, 30 and 35) or until the child has proven himself capable of handling the funds.
 The heirs will receive income as they need it for their health, support, maintenance, and education, but they may only receive principal under the terms of the trust agreement which could be very generous or very restrictive, whatever the goal of the Grantor is.

 Probate Avoidance, Non-Contestability, and Privacy.

-A living trust which contains assets at the time of an individual’s death has three advantages over a will, although the importance of the advantages depends on the goals of the grantor.
+A living trust which contains assets at the time of an individual’s death has three advantages over a will, although the importance of the advantages depends on the Grantor.

 - First, the assets in the trust will avoid the probate process which should reduce attorney’s fees and expedite the estate settlement process.

 - Second, the validity of a trust is more difficult to challenge than the validity of a will.

 - Finally, information about assets owned by a living trust and the beneficiaries of the trust do not have to be filed anywhere (while a list of assets that pass by will and to whom they pass are filed as part of the probate process.
 These records are available to the public, sometimes online).